resace3/ERGAN-Docker-Image/README.md

 The Docker image can be pulled from nrezaee/esrgan_pytorch from Docker Hub.

-I have also attached a yaml file I use to run a Kubernetes job around the Docker image.
+I have also attached a yaml file for Kubernetes.